Puntland Security Force: History

+In June 2008, the Puntland Security Force (PSF) participated in a pivotal protection operation aimed at preventing a terrorist group from establishing hideouts in the Bargal Mountains, situated in the northeastern region of Somalia.
+This operation, characterized by strategic planning and coordinated efforts, underscored the PSF’s commitment to safeguarding the region against the threat of terrorism, thereby contributing to the overall stability and security of the area.

 In 2009, President Faroole elected Colonel Ali Bindhe as a PIS Director without the consultation of U.S officials in Somalia.
 The officials rejected the appointment due to Bindhe’s lack of security experience.
-President Faroole & US officials agreed to divide the PIS into two divisions - PSF as counter-terrorism special forces & Puntland Intelligence Agency as Intelligence Agency (PIA).
-Two agencies were formed - the PIA, which was led by Director, Mohamed Jama (MJ), and PSF, which was led by Director General, Osman Abdullahi Mohamud.
+President Faroole and US officials agreed to divide the PIS into two divisions: the Puntland Security Force as a counterterrorism force, and the Puntland Intelligence Agency as an intelligence agency.
+The newly independent PSF was led by Director General Osman Abdullahi Mohamud.

 After the passing of Director General Osman Abdullahi Mohamud, Asad Osman Abdullahi was appointed the new PSF Director in 2010.

+In August 2010, the Puntland Security Forces (PSF) and other Puntland Defence groups launched a major offensive to eliminate Al Shabaab's daylight conquest of the town of Karin.
+The operation, which lasted close to a year, involved concerted efforts to counter the terrorist group’s advances and restore security to the region.
+Ultimately, the operation succeeded in pushing back Al Shabaab forces, forcing them to retreat towards the Galgala mountains.

-In 2018 December, Asad Osman Abdullahi resigned as the PSF General Director.
-After consultation with U.S officials, Mohamud Osman Abdullahi was appointed as General Director.
+In December 2018, Asad Osman Abdullahi resigned as the PSF General Director.
+After consultation with U.S. officials, Mohamud Osman Abdullahi was appointed as General Director.

-As of December 2021, the PSF has approximately 600 armed and trained members.